Current Courses at Boston University / Pardee School

 This course will help students build an analytical understanding of the potentials and pitfalls of international intervention in conflict-affected societies.
 Postwar peace building has become a growing, yet highly controversial international activity.
 The experiences with attempts to promote peace and increase state capacity are sobering, in particular in terrains such as Somalia, the DRC and Afghanistan.
 How can the international community promote peace in these hard cases?
 What are the flaws of the existing “best practices” approach to peace building and what are promising alternatives to it?
 The course will examine the current debates on peace building and will invite practitioners from international organizations to discuss their approach to promoting peace in some of the world’s most challenging regions.

-International Organizations (Spring 2019)
+International Organizations (NYUAD)

 International organizations, long seen as the backbone of today’s international system, are in crisis.
 In the decades following World War II, international and regional organizations such as the UN, the World Bank and the European Union, experienced a remarkable expansion of their authority and scope of tasks, which range from preventing conflicts to reducing poverty, and managing refugee crises.
 Yet in recent years, international organizations have faced growing contestation and competition.
 Western countries face domestic pressures from populist movements to reclaim national sovereignty from international bodies.
 Rising powers such as China are challenging the existing global order.
 And private actors such as the Gates Foundation seem to present a more efficient vehicle for “getting things done”.